brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 ```
 </div>

 After 20 years, as of Jun 2021, I have done away with comments and discarded a whole lot of other metadata.
 I have also pruned over 250 articles.
 Now, articles are just Markdown files with a `# Title` and the content.
-There are NO `tags`, `categories`, `SEO`, or any other `jazz` at all.
+There are NO `tags`, `categories`, `SEO`, `analytics` or any other `jazz` at all.
 The Markdown files don’t even have [front matter](https://jekyllrb.com/docs/front-matter/) and are as human-readable as possible and will likely be readable on any system now and ever.
 I have decided to stay as plain-text as possible while using Markdown syntax for a minimal visual guide to differentiate content variations such as `headings`, `code`, and sometimes to add aesthetically relevant media — audio, video, and images.

 Plain-Text makes life much simpler.
 I can write in tools that focus on writing without worrying about Static Site Generators like [Jekyll](https://jekyllrb.com), [Hugo](https://gohugo.io), [11ty](https://www.11ty.dev) or any other [Jamstack](https://en.wikipedia.org/wiki/Jamstack) to render the website.